 Nestled inside the exclusive Soho Beach House's courtyard, Cecconi's is a posh noshery serving delectable Italian fare.
 Wooden and marble-top tables are surrounded by cozy seating on the inside, and on the outside, twinkle lights wrap around trees and hang from jars while lush greenery fills every available space.
-In other words, you and your guests will be enchanted by the fairy tale-like ambiance.
+In other words, you and your guests will be enchanted by the fairytale-like ambiance.
 As for the food, Cecconi's serves breakfast, lunch, happy hour, and dinner, and even provide a vegan and vegetarian menu for those so inclined.
-Start mornings here with goat cheese and asparagus frittatas and cold pressed green juice, go for the grouper, baked gnocci, or maine lobster spaghetti the rest of the day.
+Start mornings here with goat cheese and asparagus frittatas and cold-pressed green juice, go for the grouper, baked gnocchi, or Maine lobster spaghetti the rest of the day.
 And don't forget to order off the incredible dessert menu.

-Those seeking a refreshing change to the usual SoBe restaurants should look up, way up, at the rooftop gem known as Juvia.
+Those seeking a refreshing change to the usual SoBe restaurants should look up...way, way up, at the rooftop gem known as Juvia.
 Flaunting French, Japanese, and Peruvian inspired dishes, this eclectic eatery boasts nothing but the freshest ingredients and boldest flavors.
-Located at the top of the 1111 Garage on Lincoln Road, Juvia is a popular spot for lunch for the South Beach business crowd (with a $23 prix fix menu, why wouldn't it be).
-Guests will not only enjoy delicious gourmet cuisine, but also sweeping views of Miami Beach and Downtown Miami.
+Located at the top of the 1111 Garage on Lincoln Road, Juvia is a popular spot for lunch for the South Beach business crowd (with a $23 prix-fixe menu, why wouldn't it be).
+Guests will not only enjoy delicious gourmet cuisine but also sweeping views of Miami Beach and Downtown Miami.
 Don't forget to indulge in one of Juvia's signature cocktails, like the Pacha Mama Spritz and the Jalisco Flower--powerfully refreshing.

-This restaurant is known for having the area's best breakfast (two kinds of bacon, endless frittata and omelet combinations, plentry of fresh fruit, straight from the oven pastries, Belgian waffles, and four different types of pancakes are just some of the selections), but its vast champagne brunch buffet on Sundays (10am-2pm) presents some tough decisions.
+This restaurant is known for having the area's best breakfast (two kinds of bacon, endless frittata and omelet combinations, plenty of fresh fruit, straight from the oven pastries, Belgian waffles, and four different types of pancakes are just some of the selections), but its vast champagne brunch buffet on Sundays (10 am-2 pm) presents some tough decisions.
 Everything is presented so elegantly, you'll want a little bit of it all.
 How about an omelet made any way you like?
-Pastas?
+Pasta?
 Sushi?
 Or even caviar?
-Afterwards, there's a chocolate fountain and no shortage of sinful dessert offerings.
+Afterward, there's a chocolate fountain and no shortage of sinful dessert offerings.
 Indeed, no one walks away hungry!
-Live music complements the meal perfectly, and al fresco seating is available in the tropical courtyard.
+Live music complements the meal perfectly, and alfresco seating is available in the tropical courtyard.